 For the Banana Bread:

 - Preheat the oven to 350 degrees Fahrenheit (176 degrees Celsius) with a rack in the center position.
 Grease a 9 inch x 5 inch loaf pan and set aside.

 - In a medium bowl, whisk together the whole wheat pastry flour, baking soda, cinnamon, salt, cardamom, nutmeg, and cloves.
 Set aside.

 - In a large bowl, whisk together the mashed banana, pure maple syrup, melted coconut oil, eggs, and vanilla extract until well combined.
-Add the dry flour mixture to the wet ingredients and mix with a large spoon until the flour is just absorbed.
+Add the dry flour mixture to the wet ingredients and fold in with a large spatula until the flour is just absorbed.
 Gently fold in the chopped walnuts.

 - Pour the batter into the greased loaf pan.
 Bake at 350 degrees for 50 to 60 minutes, or until a toothpick inserted in the center comes out clean.
 Allow the bread to cool in the pan on a cooling rack for 5 minutes, then remove from the pan and allow the loaf to cool on a rack for at least 15 to 20 minutes before slicing with a serrated knife.

 - Leftover banana bread can be wrapped in aluminum foil and stored in a large ziploc bag at room temperature for up to 3 days.